 Now that you’ve identified which of the above 4 quadrants you’ve fallen into, let’s deep dive further into analyzing what could be a relevant reason for the ranking drop.

 Case A > CHILL ZONE: Few keywords have lost rankings and the drop in average position has been small

 a.
 It’s the Google Swing

-Search engines are constantly tweaking their algorithms and more so nowadays where Google has been known to experiment with ranking positions dynamically such that you might even find sites ranking up and down within the same day.
-It is also commonly called as the Google Dance.
+Search engines are constantly tweaking their algorithms, and more so now than ever before.
+Google has been known to experiment with ranking positions dynamically, which is why you might even find sites ranking up and down within the same day.
+It is also commonly called the Google Dance.